syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### HeaderTextAlignment

 To get or set the TextAlignment of the header cell, use the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTextAlignment.html) property.
-The default alignment is `Center`.It can be customized as `Start` or `End`.
+The default alignment is `Center`.
+It can be customized as `Start` or `End`.

 #### HeaderTemplate

 Based on the requirement, the header cell can be customized using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderTemplate.html) property.
-To customize the header cell by loading a template in the header cell, follow the code example:
+To customize header cell by loading a template in the header cell, follow the code example:

 {% highlight xaml %}
 <syncfusion:SfDataGrid.Columns>